 - Well beforehand, find a space where you can spread out -- it may be a corridor, someone's apartment, your office, whatever -- and easily assemble the pieces.

-- One person -- usually the proposal writer, but it could be someone else -- needs to be in charge of the assembly process.
-That person should confirm all the parts of the proposal against the checklist, make sure all the collators know what they have to do, see that pages are numbered correctly (often a last-minute job because things keep changing as the deadline approaches), and make sure there's extra toner for the copier, fresh ribbons or toner for the printer, enough paper for all the copies, etc.
+- One person -- usually the proposal writer, but it could be someone else -- needs to be in charge of the distribution process.
+That person should confirm all the parts of the proposal against the checklist, make sure all the collators know what they have to do, see that pages are numbered correctly (often a last-minute job because things keep changing as the deadline approaches), etc.

-- Be certain to make enough copies to keep several for the organization.
+- Be certain to save copies for the organization.
 If you don't get funded, you can still probably use the text in other proposals and presentations.
 If you do get funded, you'll need to refer back to the proposal continually.